Why is my car not showing on the DVLA database?

 And pretty much everything else you would want to know about your car.
 Including the colour.

-So there could be a few reasons as to why your car is not showing on the DVLA.
-But, the chances of it happening are very slim.
+There could be a few reasons as to why your car is not showing on the DVLA, but the chances of it happening are very slim.
 If it isn’t, then it’s down to either the dealership or the DVLA to rectify the problem.
 As we’ve said many times during this article, it’s a problem that is very easily resolved.

 If you wish to find out more detail about a car registration – e.g. address of the registered owner – you will need to write to the DVLA as this information is not available via their online portal.